harmony-one/h/progress/alaina-furstenberg.md

 ---

+2024-12-10 Tue: Creation of gif to tease pump one on [X](https://x.com/harmonyprotocol/status/1866604793382539501).
+Creation of [jensenxcountry](https://x.com/jensenxcountry) account + banner and profile photo and posting the first tweet.

 2024-12-09 Mon: Sync with the pump one eng team, will begin beta testing tomorrow.
 Continuation of the docs and disclaimer, based off pump.fun's.
-Creation of jensenxcountry account, locating 2 talks to create shorts from.
+Locating 2 talks to create shorts from.
 Finalization of 3 goals in 2025.

 ---